-The project is likely to result in reductions of GHG emissions.
-An analysis of the (a) Investment barrier and (c) Barrier due to prevailing practice, demonstrates that the proposed project activity is not a likely baseline scenario.
+An analysis of the investment barrier and barrier due to prevailing practice demonstrates that the proposed project activity is not a likely baseline scenario.
 Emission reductions attributable to the project are hence additional to any that would occur in the absence of the project activity.
 Given that the project is implemented and maintained as designed, the project is likely to achieve the estimated amount of emission reductions.

-The review of the project design documentation (version 3, of October 10, 2008), and the subsequent follow-up interviews have provided Bureau Veritas Certification with sufficient evidence to determine the fulfillment of stated criteria.
+The review of the project design documentation version 05, of 27/07/2009, and the subsequent follow-up interviews have provided Bureau Veritas Certification with sufficient evidence to determine the fulfillment of stated criteria.
 In our opinion, the project correctly applies and meets the relevant UNFCCC requirements for the CDM and the relevant host country criteria.